totojack/yii2-comments/README.md

 # yii2-comments

-Comments module for Yii 2
+Comments module for Yii 2 - forked from yeesoft/yii2-comments
 =====

 This module allows you to easy integrate comments system into your Yii2 application.